-proceeds and foreign investments.
-Unfortunately, both lines will not sell when there exists circa 150 premium between the inter-bank and parallel markets.
-Q: It appears the FPIs are very critical to the solution, is this not the hot money an economy does not need?
-A: Honestly, the FPIs are critical to our equation and we need to engage them as strategic partners.
-There are other sources but they cannot react as quickly as FPIs would.
-FDIs will take a longer time.
-We have a chance just because yields are low in Europe and across the pond.
-Nigeria is able cal and conflicting.
-The sources of FX inflow left with the banks are export to offer 22% p.a. on one-year Treasury bills so that positions us for portfolio inflows but only if we do the right things, as already articulated above.
-The FPIs can supply more than the dollars we need to get the FX market liquid and get the economy working again.
-It is a wrong perception to label FPIs as hot money.
-All monies can be hot.
-Even Nigerian investors and savers' monies can be hot!
-Any capital can be hot if the environment is unconducive.
-We cannot mismanage the financial markets and then turn around to say that foreign investors are hot money and not accommodating.
-That's turning logic on its head!
-If I remember correctly, Michelin and some other companies, have exited Nigeria due to some challenges.
-Guinness Nigeria PLC has just declared a loss for the first time in 50 years, and why? - because of the FX situation in the country!
+A: CBN should simply end all these market disruptions and allow the IOCs and oil service companies to sell to the banks.
+The CBN has drained the inter-bank FX market of dollar flows and yet expects the rate to be stable.
+This is paradoxical and conflicting.
+The sources of FX inflow left with the banks are export proceeds and foreign investments Unfortunately, both lines will not sell when there exists circa ¥150 in fifty (50) years, and why? - because of the FX situation in the country!
 We cannot continue to watch the destruction of the economy.
 If FPIs are hot money, we are the ones turning the heat on unnecessarily.
 Don't Nigerians switch their savings or investments, and rightly so, to foreign currency when the fundamentals do not add up?
 Is that not hot money behavior?
 Let us face reality.
-FPIs can remain in your country for over 20 years and even forever, if you do the right things; if you allow market principles to operate; if you allow market to adjust when prices should adjust; if you do not change the rules every day; if you do not introduce controls when you are a liberalised market; if you do not fix the rate when market should devalue; if you operate a market structure which aligns with your philosophy, etc. Even if some FPIs exit when market adjusts, new ones will come in and we will maintain a core.
+FPIs can remain in your country for over twenty (20) years and even forever, if you do the right things; if you allow narket principles to operate; if you allow market to adjust when prices should adjust; if you do not change the rules every day; if you do not introduce controls when you are a liberalised market; if you do not fix the rate when market should devalue; if you operate a market structure which aligns with your philosophy, etc. Even if some FPIs exit when market djusts, new ones will come in and we will maintain a core.
 Some FPIs are in the Nigerian Stock Exchange market, have they exited?
 I will not mince words; we need FPIs now and we need to engage them professionally and in a strategic manner.
 A stitch in time saves nine.
 We need to remain in the Morgan Stanley Composite Index (MSCI).
+We need to get back to the ixed income indices especially the JP Morgan Index.
+The CBN should be focused on supporting The Nigerian Stock Exchange (NSE) and FMDQ OTC Securities Exchange (FMDQ) in ensuring the financial markets are globally competitiv

-What can be done to attract FPIs in the quantum required and for attracted capital to stay?
+What can be done to attract FPIs in the quantum required and for attracted capital to stay